Scuba Fins Buying Guide – All you need to know about Dive Flippers!

 They are probably not best suited for the beginner as they require a good understanding of your own kick strength.
 They can also be on the expensive side so you want to make sure you dive a lot in order to get your money’s worth.

-Another sub type of fins are the ones with long blades for free diving or spearfishing.
+Another subtype of fins is the ones with long blades for freediving or spearfishing.
 The only difference to paddle fins is that the blades are longer and provide more thrust.

 Other Factors to Consider

 The forward propulsion is generated through the blade of the fin.
 There are a variety of different designs and shapes of blades that are all having the same goal: provide as much propulsion and thrust underwater as possible with the least amount of energy spent.

 You can find many designs of blades.
 Some will have rails on the side for higher stiffness, others will have stiffer and softer areas throughout.
 You can even find blades with vents to reduce drag.
-You often also can see ribs on the blades which increase the firmness.
+You often also can see ribs on the blades which increases the firmness.

 Shapes range from futuristic shapes coming out of computer programs to designs that resemble nature.
 Split fins have completely different shapes of the blades compared to paddle fins.

-While all this can be confusing, be aware that as a beginner or recreational diver, you will not get much benefit out of using the latest and greatest with more or less ribs or rails.
-Many of these designs work very well in some situations but then on the other hand have disadvantages in other places.
+While all this can be confusing, be aware that as a beginner or recreational diver, you will not get much benefit out of using the latest and greatest with more or fewer ribs or rails.
+Many of these designs work very well in some situations but then, on the other hand, have disadvantages in other places.

 Stiffness of the Blade